Please see below some detailed key points around the organisation and structure of homework at CWS:

 - HW will be differentiated (just like lessons) to provide appropriate challenge to all students.

-- Length of time to complete HW at least 48 hours.
+- Length of time to complete HW will be at least 48 hours.
 We will avoid ‘next day HW deadlines.’

-- All HW will be on ‘Show My Homework.’
+- All HW will be set on Google Classroom.
 This is an online platform that we are buying into as a school.
-Students will now all have individual login details so that you can go on and see details about the tasks that have been set.
-Parents /Carers will also now have separate log in details.
+Students will use their Google Suite individual login details so that they can go on and see details about the tasks that have been set.
+Parents / Carers will also be invited to join the Google Classrooms for each subject that their child studies.

 - Brief details of subject + task + due date should also go in the correct row of the weekly page in student diaries.
-Students will be asked to write this in when the HW is set in lessons so that they are physically taking ownership of the HW from the outset and have a personal record of it in their diaries as well as on the ‘Show My Homework’ website.
-(HW will be inputted into diaries by staff where there is Special Educational Need for this to happen.)
+Students will be asked to write this in when the HW is set in lessons so that they are physically taking ownership of the HW from the outset and have a personal record of it in their diaries, as well as on Google Classroom.